-Hinaidi RAF Peace Cemetery - Statistics and Honours
+Hinaidi (Ma'Asker Al Raschid) RAF Cemetery - Statistics and Honours

 Shown below is a breakdown of the 299 burials at the Ma'Asker Al Raschid RAF Cemetery (Hinaidi RAF Peace Cemetery), comprising 196 for Royal Air Force personnel, 71 for British Army personnel, 2 for Royal Navy men, 29 civilian RAF contractors who died whilst working in Baghdad and an 8-month-old baby girl.
 The searchable database also provides the number of deaths by RAF Unit, war-time service summary and honours bestowed on the men who were buried at the Hinaidi RAF Peace Cemetery.
 Living conditions were extreme in Baghdad during the nineteen-twenties, evidenced by the fact that 19 men died of heatstroke and at least 6 men committed suicide.

 To mention but a few of the statistics contained in the table below, 46 Royal Air Force pilots were buried at Hinaidi, 23 of whom had served with the Royal Flying Corps / Royal Air Force during WW1 and 19 who had already seen service with the British Army or Royal Navy prior to transferring into the air force.
 Of the 46 pilots, 4 had already been officially recognised as WW1 fighter 'Aces', 3 as aviation pioneers and between them had received 43 decorations during or immediately after WW1.